Figuring out how to start a radio show? Relax, because it is so simple!

 - Build your own small studio

 You could find a friend or relative who owns a studio or has the audio gear.
-But most likely, renting is the only choice at your disposal.
+Renting out the equipment another choice at your disposal.

 Visit your favorite search engine, for instance, Google or DuckDuckGo, and search “Professional sound studios near me.”